puffyCid/artemis-api/artemis-docs/docs/Artifacts/macOS Artifacts/unifiedlogs.md

 # UnifiedLogs

-macOS `unifiedlogs` are the primary files associated with logging system activity.
-They are stored in a binary format at `/var/db/diagnostics/`.
+macOS Unified Logs are the primary files associated with logging system activity.
+They are stored in a binary format at **/var/db/diagnostics/**.

 Other Parsers: